RaderRMT/BobLite/README.md

 ## How to use:

-- Double click the BobLite jar file.
+- Double-click the BobLite jar file.
 That will open the Project Selector
 - Create a new project, select it and click `Open Project`
 - After that, it should be pretty straight forward.
 The time is in ticks, like the `/time set` command
+- Finally, a new file chooser will appear.
+Select your drive with the most storage space.
+That will be where the temporary file will be created.

 Once bob is done working on your replay, it'll open a file explorer.
 You can now copy the replay and paste it in the `.minecraft/replay_recordings/` folder